 For any event organizer, simply having one-off success shouldn’t be the main goal.
 Rather, professional event organizers seek ways to have year-round engagement with their audience.
 At some point, these efforts and great content nurture a loyal event community.

 Suppose your event brand is the one that gives year-round value to your industry.
-If so, it can create cohesion among your audience, form a loyal event community and introduce your event organization as a market leader.
-So, what it takes to build an event community is understanding their wishes and their professional needs so that you can deliver content that should provide answers instead of raising more questions.
+If so, it can create cohesion among your audience, build a loyal event community and introduce your event organization as a market leader.
+To build an event community, event planners need to understand community wishes and their professional needs to be able to deliver content that should provide answers instead of raising more questions.

 One of the most basic mistakes happens at the beginning of the journey when conference organizers decide to charge less or give away free tickets.
 The idea is to get more people involved, but usually, it’s counter-productive.
 Free events generally have higher ‘no-show’ rates and devaluing the event can create a less emotional investment for people to attend.

 It doesn't mean setting ludicrous prices at the beginning of your project.
 You can give attendees options to pay a reasonable price and donate a small amount of money simultaneously.

 Make sure your social media posts look good and, in the case of a conference, involve star speakers.
 This can be achieved during event prep when developing conference content, as it is crucial in understanding your audience’s needs.

 During the first conference year, you won’t build a loyal community instantaneously, but this shouldn’t disappoint you.